Copywriters and creatives debate negativity and positivity all the time.

 For one client in particular, our entire campaign was built around images of injury, damage, and devastation – and it worked.

-But, as I wrote in one of my earliest blog posts, Is Your Security Writer Batman?, you can’t stop there.
-If you really want to motivate people, you need to heighten their anxieties, push their sense of concern, then position your brand as the answer.
+But if you really want to motivate people, you need to heighten their anxieties, push their sense of concern, then position your brand as the answer.

 It’s not enough to scare people and simply be remembered.
 You need to scare them, then sell something that takes the fear away.